0xflotus/terra-cli/README.md

 # terra-cli

-An exchange rate tool
+An exchange rate tool for the command line using the 1forge.com API.

 ### Usage

-terra GBP 21
+`terra --from USD --to EUR --amount 34`Ï

+### Default

+See `terra --help`